Blood Tests for Cats

 Why does my kitty need a blood screen?

 We recommend blood work for all our patients undergoing anesthesia and screening blood work at 8 years of age, to ensure we are catching diseases early, while we can still make a positive impact on their long-term health.

 How long does it take to get blood test results?

 Some tests can be performed in the clinic and we can have results back in a few hours.
-Other tests have to be sent out to our referral laboratory and we usually get results back in a couple of days depending on which test is being run, the vet or technician can tell you what to expect when the blood is being collected.
+Other tests have to be sent out to our referral laboratory and we usually get results back in a couple of days, depending on which test is being run, the veterinarian or technician can tell you what to expect when the blood is being collected.

 What precautions should I take before a blood test?

-Please call the clinic to discuss any need for fasting or medication adminstration prior to the blood collection appointment
+Please call the clinic to discuss any need for fasting or medication administration prior to the blood collection appointment.

 How often should blood tests be done?

 This depends on the health status of your pet and any underlying diseases that we are monitoring.
 Expect blood tests to be recommended as a kitten, before surgeries and once they reach 8 years of age.